syncfusion-content/uwp-docs/uwp/Scheduler/UI-Customization.md

 ## Customizing NonAccessibleBlock

-The default appearance of **NonAccessibleBlock** can be customized by using the **NonAccessibleBlockTemplate** property.
-The **NonAccessibleBlockTemplate** is a DataTemplate type used to customize or override the default template of the **NonAccessibleBlock**.
+The default appearance of **NonAccessibleBlock** can be customized by using the **NonAccessibleBlockTemplate** property.The **NonAccessibleBlockTemplate** is DataTemplate type used to customize or override the default template of the **NonAccessibleBlock**.

->**Note: NonAccessibleBlock customization is only applicable in day, week, workweek, and timeline views in Windows, and for Windows Phone it is applicable for day and timeline views.**
+>**Note:-NonAccessibleBlock customization is only applicable in day,week,workweek and timeline views in windows,and for Windows Phone it is applicable for day and timeline views.**

 {% tabs %}
 {% highlight xaml %}